pkulchenko/fullmoon/README.md

 `ContentType = "multipart/form-data"` is satisfied if the value of the `Content-Type` header is `multipart/form-data`.
-Note that the header value may include other elements (a boundary or a charset as part of the `Content-Type` value) and the actual media type is compared.
+Note that the header value may include other elements (a boundary or a charset as part of the `Content-Type` value) and only the actual media type is compared.

 #### Custom validators